Team-Big-Enough/BreakTime/README.md

-# vscode-breaktime README
+# BreakTime README

-This is the README for your extension "vscode-breaktime".
+This is the README for your extension "BreakTime".
 This will notify you after a certain amount of time on the vscode, prompting you to take a break.

 ## Features